skwxlch/Learning-Notes/Linux-Notes.md

 ### *Shared Object Injection:* ###
-We can use 'strace' to find out what the binary is actually doing, and look for specific things.
+When a file has SUID permissions, or sudo permissions, we can potentially use it to priv esc.
+If no GTFO bin exists, and we cnanot exploit in another way, then we can use 'strace' to find out what a binary is actually doing, and look for specific things.
 We are looking for what it is trying to access, but failing to.

 ```bash
 strace /usr/local/bin/suid-binary 2>&1 | grep "open|access|no such file"